evergreen-ci/evergreen/docs/graphql.md

 `@requireProjectAccess`.
 Before calling a query that has this directive, ensure the caller has permissions to view a project.
 You can find the other directives [here](https://github.com/evergreen-ci/evergreen/blob/d96942bcf0c26b158b8b1313bd27786f7a7c31a7/graphql/schema/directives.graphql).

+## Limitations and Future Improvements

+The Evergreen GraphQL API is currently in beta and not intended for public use, so we cannot guarantee field consistency between releases.
+However, when we deprecate a field, we mark it with the @deprecated directive.
+You can configure your GraphQL client to issue warnings when using these fields.
+Additionally, GraphQL's type safety ensures that you will be notified if fields change.
+We recommend staying up to date with our API changes to ensure application compatibility with Evergreen.

 ## Documentation